ASCOMInitiative/alpyca/docs/source/introduction.rst

 Numeric Datatypes
 -----------------
-The Alpyca Client library takes care of numeric conversions so you always work in native Python numbers.
+The Alpyca library takes care of numeric conversions so you always work in native Python numbers.
 When comparing numeric datatypes here in Python 3, keep the following in mind:

 * Python 3's ``float`` is equivalent to a double-precision floating point in other languages